30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 14. Try intermittent fasting to boost metabolism, support weight loss, and enhance overall health

 Intermittent fasting is a dietary approach that involves cycling between periods of eating and fasting.
 This practice has been shown to promote weight loss, improve metabolic health, increase cellular repair processes, and may even support brain health and longevity.
-I follow a 16/8 fasting approach, where several times per week I stop eating at 8pm in the evening and don’t ingest any food until noon of the next day.
+I follow a 16/8 fasting approach, where several times per week I stop eating at 8pm in the evening and don’t ingest any food until noon of the following day.
 Read and experiment about different fasting protocols to find what works best for your body.
-If you have any health issues, it is best to consult with your doctor first.
+It is best to consult with your doctor first, especially if you have any health issues.

 15. Stay hydrated to improve energy levels, support digestion, and maintain optimal health

-This seems obvious but it is amazing to see how little water adults around me typically drink.
+This seems obvious, but it’s amazing to see how little water adults around me typically drink.
 Proper hydration is key to maintaining optimal health and vitality.
 Drinking plenty of water throughout the day supports digestion, nutrient absorption, detoxification, and overall cellular function.
 Listen to your body's thirst cues and aim to consume at least 8-10 glasses of water daily.

 16. Focus on what you can control